yatharthgohil/eva/README.md

 * **Natural Conversational Flow:** Powered by advanced AI, conversations with EVA feel fluid and realistic, not robotic.
 * **Immediate Feedback Loop:** No waiting for a report.
 Learn and adapt on the spot with instant, actionable advice.

-## ⚙️ How It Works & Tech Stack

-EVA's core pronunciation analysis is powered by cutting-edge AI research.
-We implemented **Zero-shot Cross-lingual Phoneme Recognition** to accurately detect and analyze phonemes across different languages, ensuring precise feedback.
+We implemented **Zero-shot Cross-lingual Phoneme Recognition** (https://arxiv.org/abs/2109.11680) to accurately detect and analyze phonemes across different languages, ensuring precise feedback in the pronounciation..

 ## 🎥 Video Demo